64kramsystem/qemu-pinning/README.md

 Those who prefer a quick link, can directly download the binary [from the pinning master tag](https://raw.githubusercontent.com/saveriomiroddi/qemu-pinning/pinning_release/bin/debug/native/x86_64-softmmu/qemu-system-x86_64).

+For displaying the patch in a single commit, see the repository structure [section](#repository-git-structure).

 ### Generic execution

 Pinning (-related) QEMU options: